MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-python.md

 ## Download Python language extension

-Download the [zip file containing the Python language extension for Windows](https://github.com/microsoft/sql-server-language-extensions/releases).
-Recommended to use the release version in production.
-Use the debug version in development or test since it provides verbose logging information to investigate any errors.
+Download the **python-lang-extension-windows.zip** file from the [SQL Server Language Extensions GitHub repo](https://github.com/microsoft/sql-server-language-extensions/releases).

+Alternatively, you can use the debug version (**python-lang-extension-windows-debug.zip**) in a development or test environment.
+The debug version provides verbose logging information to investigate any errors, and is not recommended for production environments.

 ## Register external language on Windows